 Being real in this phase means looking back at not only what I did for exercise but also how I ate.
 Our family was a frequent visitor of Baker’s Square…and when you go to Baker’s Square you have to have pie.
 Dessert was not a sometimes food for me…I craved it and had it pretty much every day.
 I craved McDonald’s.
 I craved french fries.
 I craved ice cream.
 I would even make up excuses to go to an area of town just so I could eat something I picked up while we were out.
 The number of calories consumed per day were unreal!
 I was also a secret eater.
 I would go to the store, buy a bag of cookies and eat them in the car.
 The bag would be under my seat and I would have a handful more the next time I was in the car.
 So unhealthy…but yet that is what I did.
 White chocolate macadamia nut cookies…to. die. for.
 Sometimes I would eat all of the cookies, sometimes I would only have half the bag.
 Food was my problem and I needed some help in that area because I have zero willpower.

 I started Medifast and did that for about 3 months.
 In that time I lost about 25 more pounds.
-The food was gross other than about 2 things that I was able to eat but it worked for me.
 The weight came off and came off fast though and was what I needed in order to get over the hump of weight that was holding me back from being able to do more and still have less pain.
 I knew in my mind though that exercise was key and that I needed to continue this journey with exercise otherwise this weight was coming back.
 I transitioned without gaining any weight back and kept on working hard at the gym.

 Phase 4 – mind shift